PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 If supported by the underlying volume plugin, the `Recycle` reclaim policy performs a basic scrub (`rm -rf /thevolume/*`) on the volume and makes it available again for a new claim.

-However, an administrator can configure a custom recycler Pod template using the Kubernetes controller manager command line arguments as described in the [reference](/docs/reference/command-line-tools-reference/kube-controller-manager/).
+However, an administrator can configure a custom recycler Pod template using the PlaidCloud controller manager command line arguments as described in the [reference](/docs/reference/command-line-tools-reference/kube-controller-manager/).
 The custom recycler Pod template must contain a `volumes` specification, as shown in the example below: